sgiman/Ehealth_Ukraine_OpenEMR5/README.md

-# OPENEMR
+# Ehealth Ukraine for OpenEMR 5.0

- Ehealth Urraine for OpenEMR
+## Intergation Ehealth Ukraine & OpenEMR (admin module)

 This DEMO implements the following functionality (taking into account the new V9-requirements "Order of the NSZU dated 04.08.2020 No. 187 On approval of technical requirements for MIS"):